 CHIPPEWAS IN THE NFL

 • Seven former Chippewas have earned roster spots on NFL teams: linebacker Nick Bellore (New York Jets), wide receiver Antonio Brown (Pittsburgh Steelers), defensive back Josh Gordy (Indianapolis Colts), defensive end Cullen Jenkins (Philadelphia Eagles), and offensive lineman Joe Staley (San Francisco 49ers).

-• Injured Green Bay Packers linebacker Frank Zombo will begin the year on the Physically Unable to Perform List and will miss the first six weeks of the season.
+• Green Bay Packers linebacker Frank Zombo is on the Physically Unable to Perform List while defensive back Vince Agnew is a member of the Dallas Cowboys practice squad.

 • Central Michigan will venture away from home for the first time in over a month, visiting Eastern Michigan (1-7, 0-4) for a 1 p.m. game on Saturday, Nov.
 10 at the home of the Eagles, Rynearson Stadium.

 • CMU has more wins against Eastern Michigan than any other school in program history (55) but will be looking to avenge a 35-28 loss to the Eagles last season in Mount Pleasant.